*Laocoon- Gotthold Ephriam Lessing

 -identifies sculpture with the idea of monument.
 It is symbolical.

-*Bronze equestrian statue of the emperor Marcus Aurelius, Piazza del Campidoglio, Rome
+*Bronze equestrian statue of the emperor Marcus Aurelius, Piazza del Campidoglio, Rome.

--She claimed that the sculpture served to link the government, which met in the surrounding buildings to the government of ancient Rome.
+-Statues are related to where they are placed.-She claimed that the sculpture served to link the government, which met in the surrounding buildings to the government of ancient Rome.

 -Krauss notes “Because they function in relation to the logic of representation and marking, sculptures are normally figurative and vertical, their pedestals an important part of their structure, as they mediate between the actual site and representational sign”